What effect would the dismemberment of Russia have to European security of Gas Supply

 I remember those days well as I was just 22 years old and just 3 years earlier, in 1988 during my military stint, I was the laughingstock of my friends as I had claimed that the Soviet Union would collapse before 2000.
 That was at a time when there was no visible sign of any dismemberment on the horizon.
 At least not for the majority of us.

-The Soviets depended on resources sales from the soil and when those market prices go down significantly, sellers are in for a hard time.
+The Soviets depended on resource sales from the soil and when those market prices went down significantly, sellers were in for a hard time.
 The money did not come in anymore as was always expected and then the fragile fabric unraveled at astonishing speed.

 When Russia took over from the Soviets, everyone was aware that it was a basket case which is why disintegration continued – especially in the Caucasus.
 But then, a little after the year 2000 resource prices started to rise again which made the fortune of the Russian government.